mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 ### Hack Programming
 > Recap: [Hack Machine Language Instructions](#hack-instructions)

-Hack Programming overview: Coding in the Hack Machine Language:
+Hack Programming overview: Process of coding in the Hack Machine Language:
-- working with registers and Memory
-- branching / conditionals
-- variables
-- iteration / loops
-- pointers
-- IO devices
+1. Design the program using pseudo code.
+2. Write the program using Hack Machine Languagee
+3. Test the program on paper by tracing execution manually using trace table.

 #### Working with Registers and Memory
 > Recap [Hack Computer: Registers](#hack-computer%3A-registers)